 - Make the domain name instantly intuitive. – Rand Fishkin, Co-Founder at Moz.com

-Step #2 – Choose a Platform and a Host to Work With
+Step #2 – Choose a Best E-commerce Platform for Small Business and a Host to Work With

-After you have made your domain selection, the next thing to deal with is deciding where to host the website and what platform to choose for its development process.
+After you have made your domain selection, the next thing to deal with is deciding where to host the website and what e-commerce website builder to choose for its development process.
 The most well-known solutions are:

 - Weebly – An easy-to-use service that can fulfill the basic needs of a small business.
 Weebly is perfect to develop simple informational websites, with capacity to create light blogging and e-commerce resources.